 By the 1880s Mount Pleasant had become too small to contain the growing family.
 Israel’s eldest son, John William, continued the family tradition and became a mason but by the time his family had grown up he had become a miner.
 He married Henrietta Wilkinson, the daughter of a butcher from Thwaite Gate.
 They moved to a new house at the top of Hobb Lane on what is now Midland Street.
 His brother Richard lived next door at the end of Claremont Street and ran a butcher’s shop with his wife, Margaret Foulding, the daughter of a gardener who had lived at Kirk Deighton near Wetherby.
 Before her marriage she had been a lady’s maid at Bowden Hall in Gloucestershire, the home of wealthy Leeds born cloth merchant, John Dearman Birchall.

-Israel Rhodes died suddenly in January 1886 two months short of his 73rd birthday and a death notice was placed in the Leeds Mercury inviting his friends to the funeral at Oulton church.
+Israel Rhodes died suddenly in January 1886 two months short of his 73rd birthday.
+A death notice was placed in the Leeds Mercury inviting his friends to the funeral at Oulton church.
 In his will he left £286 1s. to his wife, worth about £17,000 today.

 None of John William Rhodes sons seem to have worked with stone.
 Percy, born in 1874, was a shoemaker and later became a bricklayer’s labourer.
 His youngest brother, Ernest, became a general labourer.
 Herbert, the middle brother, was born in 1879.
 Destined to became a hawker a family story relates he joined the army briefly but was bought out by his former school master and the vicar.